Art & Hue presents Hammer Horror, a new collection of stylish & spooky pop art.

 Traversing horror, spy, and saucy comedy films across the 1960s and 70s, Valerie was able to hold her own whatever the genre.

-Her many credits take in iconic British productions, including two James Bond films, six Carry On films, “The Avengers“, “Revenge of The Pink Panther”, “The Saint”, Gerry Anderson‘s “Space 1999”, the farcical “Smashing Time” featuring Carnaby Street, and the classic 1960s caper “The Italian Job” with Michael Caine.
+Her many credits take in iconic British productions, including two James Bond films, six Carry On films, “The Avengers“, “Revenge of The Pink Panther” with Peter Sellers, “The Saint”, Gerry Anderson‘s “Space 1999″ with Martin Landau & Barbara Bain, the farcical “Smashing Time” partly filmed on Carnaby Street, and the classic 1960s caper “The Italian Job” with Michael Caine.

 Before Joan Collins in the Cinzano commercials with Leonard Rossiter, Valerie Leon inspired in the Hai Karate aftershave ads from 1969 onwards.
 A precursor to the Lynx/Axe adverts of recent years, Valerie finds herself irrestistibly drawn to unassuming men who douse themselves in the fragrance.